-Three years ago 48 year old stock broker John Nelson had had enough.
+Three years ago 48-year-old stockbroker John Nelson had had enough.
 It was 2:30 pm on a Friday, and his back, long a source of pain during his workdays and weekly rounds of golf was killing him.
+Researching an array of latex mattress brands helped John realize some of the pain could be alleviated by switching to a newer mattress.

-Nelson, a 24 year Vancouver Investment Advisor with Scotia McLeod and the father of a young family of 3 active kids was just desperate enough for some relief that he took the then radical step of ordering a standing desk for his South Granville office.
-After waiting a week for delivery and setting the thing up himself, he embarked on what he now calls a ‘life changing’ path to being able to work in relative comfort.
+Nelson, a 24 year Vancouver Investment Advisor with Scotia McLeod and the father of a young family of 3 active kids was just desperate enough for some relief that he took the then-radical step of ordering a standing desk for his South Granville office which he may or may not have purchased it from somewhere like Office Monster, along with other business office supplies.
+After waiting a week for delivery and setting the thing up himself, he embarked on what he now calls a ‘life-changing’ path to be able to work in relative comfort.

 In fact, the idea of standing desks, often referred to as ‘geek desks’ because for a while they seemed the exclusive domain of the young and brainy upstarts in the world of technology (there is a company that manufactures standing desks now called ‘geek desk’) has been around for hundreds of years.
 Thomas Jefferson was rumored to use a standing desk, as was Charles Dickens.
 And while it’s unlikely that either of these esteemed contributors to history had heard the term ‘sitting disease’, they probably both felt the benefits of standing while they worked, if even for a short period of time.